-OECD countries, which hold ownership of most of the ESTs for mitigation and abatement, are in a strategic position to direct technology flows directly through their influence on the private sector or on public institutes which receive funding for R&D. That would require them to be more active in transferring technologies to developing countries.
+OECD countries, which hold ownership of most of the ESTs for mitigation and abatement, are in a strategic position to direct technology flows directly through their influence on the private sector or on public institutes which receive funding for R&D. That would require them to be more active in transferring technologies to developing countries24.

 Fully-owned government technologies and related know-how can be transferred at no cost and on favourable terms.
-Where governments partially fund R&D, they should have partial ownership of any resulting patent.
+Where governments partially fund R&D, they should have partial ownership of any resulting patent25.
 When a license is issued to a developing country firm, a corresponding proportion of the cost of the license should be waived, thus reducing the overall cost to the country.
 Incentives can also be given to entities (that are publicly funded) to make the patented technology, with its know-how, available to developing countries.
-It has also been proposed that to support no and low cost transfer, developed country governments should compile a "Publicly-owned Technology Inventory".
-As noted above, governments can also use their leverage as funders of R&D to place conditions on recipients to ensure licensing to firms in developing countries on fair terms that take into account their development priorities and needs.
+It has also been proposed that to support no and low cost transfer, developed country governments should compile a "Publicly-owned Technology Inventory"26.
+As noted above, governments to ensure licensing to firms in developing countries on fair terms that take into account their development priorities and needs.

-One example of publicly-funded research being made available to the public is the mandatory Public Access Policy of the US National Institutes of Health (NIH) which requires all investigators funded by the NIH to make their publications publicly available through the National Library of Medicines's PubMed Central, no later than 12 months after the official date of publication, thus improving the sharing of scientific findings, the pace of medical advances, and the rate of return on benefits to the taxpayer.
+One example of publicly-funded research being made available to the public is the mandatory Public Access Policy of the US National Institutes of Health (NIH)27 which requires all investigators funded by the NIH to make their publications publicly available through the National Library of Medicines's PubMed Central, no later than 12 months after the official date of publication, thus improving the sharing of scientific findings, the pace of medical advances, and the rate of return on benefits to the taxpayer.
 A similar concept could also be envisaged to address prompt availability of publicly-funded technologies to developing countries.

-At the UNFCCC meeting in Accra, G77 and China put forward a proposal for the establishment of a Multilateral Climate Technology Fund.
+At the UNFCCC meeting in Accra, G77 and China put forward a proposal for the establishment of a Multilateral Climate Technology Fund28.
 The expectation is for the fund to finance enhanced action on technology development and transfer.